yusufmedhat/Curso2025-2026/HandsOn/Group02/selfAssesmentHandsOn3.md

 - [X] The dataset was successfully imported into OpenRefine
 - [X] The data was analyzed to detect inconsistencies and missing values
 - [X] Clustering methods (key collision and nearest neighbor) were used to merge similar entries
 - [X] Text normalization and whitespace trimming were applied
+- [X] The columns were reconciliated, linking them with their correponding wikidata entries
 - [X] The dataset is now ready for RDF generation

 **General requirements:**